 Because many carnivorous species live in hostile environments.
 They have developed root systems as highly modified as their leaves.
 Darlingtonia californica is no exception.

 The cobra lily is able to survive fire by regenerating from its roots.
 But despite this important role the roots are very delicate organs.
 While the temperatures in much of the species range can exceed 25 °C, their roots die back after exposure to temperatures not much higher than 10 °C.

 Temperature plays a large part in the functioning of all plants, but it is very rare for individual organs to have such different temperature tolerances.
 The physiological mechanisms and evolutionary benefits of this discrepancy are not fully understood.

 Water pumping roots

 The cobra lily is unique among the three genera of American pitcher plants.
 It does not trap rainwater in its pitcher.
 Instead, it regulates the level of water inside physiologically by releasing or absorbing water into the trap that has been pumped up from the roots.

-It was once believed that this variety of pitcher plant did not produce any digestive enzymes and relied on symbiotic bacteria and protozoa to break down the captured insects into easily absorbed nutrients.
+It was once believed that this variety of pitcher plant did not produce any digestive enzymes.
+But relied on symbiotic bacteria and protozoa to break down the captured insects into easily absorbed nutrients.
 Recent studies have indicated that Darlingtonia secretes at least one proteolytic enzyme that digests captured prey.

 Absorbing both animal soil nutrients

 The cells that absorb nutrients from the inside of the pitcher are the same as those on the roots that absorb soil nutrients.
 The efficiency of the plant's trapping ability is attested to by its leaves and pitchers.
 Which are often full of insects and their remains.

 In addition to the use of lubricating secretions and downward-pointing hairs, common to all North American pitcher plants.